kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 I always see this error when I create a new Github repository with a README.md or a LICENSE file, then pull it to a local repository at the first time. `git pull origin main --allow-unrelated-histories` should fix it, which force the merge to happen.

 ## git log and git reflog
-- `git log` shows the current HEAD and its ancestry.
+`git log` shows the current HEAD and its ancestry.
 That is, it prints the commit HEAD points to, then its parent, its parent, and so on.
 It traverses back through the repo's ancestry by recursively looking up each commit's parent. (often use `git log --pretty=oneline`)

-- `git reflog` doesn't traverse HEAD's ancestry.
+`git reflog` doesn't traverse HEAD's ancestry.
 The reflog is an ordered list of the commits that HEAD has pointed to: **it's the undo history for your repo**.
 The reflog isn't part of the repo itself (it's stored separately to the commits themselves and it's purely local).
 If you accidentally reset to an older commit, or rebase wrongly, or any other operation that visually "removes" commits, you can use the reflog to see where you were before and `git reset --hard HEAD@{index}` back to that ref to restore your previous state.

+`git log --full-history -- src/path/to/file.js` helps you find the final version of a deleted file.

 ## rename branch
 - Rename the branch while working in this branch: `git branch -m <new name>`; rename from outside the branch: `git branch -m <old name> <new name>`.